expo/expo/docs/pages/eas/metadata/config.md

 ## Static store config

 The default store config type for EAS Metadata is a simple JSON file.
-The example below shows an example store config with basic App Store information written in English (U.S.).
+The code snippet below shows an example store config with basic App Store information written in English (U.S.).

 You can find all configuration options in the [store config schema](./schema.md).